theopenwebjp/js-functions/readme.md

 May include stand-alone functions.

 No dependencies are expected to load this library.
-Some dependencies my be expected for certain functions(jquery and dependent function files).
 Node.js have been moved to a separate repository due to need for node based dependencies.

 Functions may be broken up into classes over time.